mds2/covid-jupyter-mds2/README.md

 Everyone is jumping on the bandwagon, so I had to try it out.

-I am trying the technique from https://www.youtube.com/watch?v=54XLXg4fYsc but on California County data from the New York Times.
+I am trying the technique from https://www.youtube.com/watch?v=54XLXg4fYsc but on County data from the New York Times.

-The notebook has a cell that lets you plug in the name of any other US state instead of California if you want to look at, e.g., New York, Georgia, etc.
+Originally I intended to do this only for California counties, but the notebook now has a cell that allows you to pick which state you want to look at.

+Currently it defaults the Georgia, as Georgia has been in the news a lot.

 To fetch the nytimes data try